bwin/aspm/README.md

   - [Support for modules that use `node-pre-gyp`](#support-for-modules-that-use-node-pre-gyp)
 - [BTW](#btw)

+## Motivation
+There are several ways to build modules for atom-shell, but none of them felt quite right for my needs.
+Also, since `node-pre-gyp` doesn't yet support atom-shell, it gets even worse for modules using that.
+This tries to be as convenient as possible for a small project.
+Just use it for everything in your project as you would use `npm`.
+Most of the time it does just pass-through to `npm` anyway.
+If you're compiling for several platforms/atom-shell-versions on the same machine, it probably makes more sense to use Grunt build tasks (see [grunt-build-atom-shell](https://github.com/paulcbetts/grunt-build-atom-shell).
+This also allows renaming the executable file on Windows.
+Probably even more.).

+Maybe this is unnecessary, does it the wrong way, is generally a stupid idea or whatever.
+(But at the time it works for me and makes updating atom-shell easier for me.
+Atom-shell-starter and grunt-build-atom-shell came after I started my current project.)

 ## Prequisities
 Since you're using Atom-Shell you most likely have those installed already.
 - `node` & `npm`(global)